theislab/campa/docs/source/cli.rst

 Command line interface for CAMPA.

 Use this to execute long-running steps of the CAMPA workflow (e.g. clustering large data or calculating co-ocurrence features) in a script on e.g. a HPC system.

-See the :ref:`workflow` documentation for a short introduction to the CLI commands and the :ref:`tutorials` for the CLI commands needed to reproduce the example workflow.
+See the :ref:`workflow` documentation for a short introduction to the CLI commands and the :ref:`campatutorials` for the CLI commands needed to reproduce the example workflow.

 Basic usage
 -----------